S-Vermeer/FTD-Git/Characters/Sophie Perry.md

 Weight: 125-140 lb

 Last wearing a light pink sweater and her Father's jean jacket.
 She has brown eyes and shoulder length brown hair.

+She was also mentioned in [[Backpack Marcy Todd 1]] and [[Backpack Marcy Todd 2]], where one of her parents accuses [[Marcy Todd]] of having a bad influence on her, as well as blaming them for her disappearance.
+It references Sophie possibly 'giving in to sin', as well as Marcy Todd having a noticible effect on her.